ucsdEd711/lab3/Lab report 2.md

 Third input result:
 ![Image](lab2_4.png)

 In the image below, we fixed the bug of the reversed function, we correctly assign the numbers to the newArray not the old array and change "return arr" to "return newArray".
+The original reversed function is wrong because the original array got assigned to the new array which is automatically set to an empty array, and it returns the original array which is empty, so that's why it always return 0 and not the number expected.
 ![Image](lab2_5.png)

 After fixing the bugs, all three tests success.